justinmahar/random-seed-weighted-chooser/README.md

 // piña colada = 60% chance
 ```

 You can use any number property as the weight.
-Just provide it as the second argument, like so:
+Just provide the property key as the second argument, like so:

 ```js
 let restaurantRatings = [